Snow-Gremlin/PetiteParser/PetiteParser/PetiteParser/Documentation/Parser.md

 ## Start Rule

-To set the tule which the parser starts at use the following.
+To set the rule which the parser starts at use the following.
 Only one start should be indicated.
 If more than one is indicated then the last defined one will be used as the start.